 Slave owners are to be fair and honest with their slaves.
 Don’t forget that you have a Master in heaven (v.
 1).
 Our prayer life is to be continual (I Thessalonians 5:17), not casual which means we should be constantly in fellowship with God so that prayer is as normal as breath …

-Unfortunately many Christians have a very selfish approach to God in their prayer life.
+Paul tells how he kneels to the Father in prayer (v.
+14), where all beings on earth and in heaven get their direction (v.
+15).
+Unfortunately, many Christians have a very selfish approach to God in their prayer life.
 They are always asking, always wanting more from God.
-They want Him to make them rich, heal their diseases and make them happy and successful.
-If we want to receive God’s blessing, …
+They want …

 Hannah’s Prophetic Prayer - I Samuel 2:1 – 2:11 (commentary)